Canon 1D X Mark II vs 2000D

 - More affordable: Was introduced into a lower priced category (93 percent cheaper at launch).

 - More modern: Reflects 2 years of technical progress since the 1DX Mark II launch.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1DX Mark II and the 2000D in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1DX Mark II and the 2000D in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Canon 1D X Mark II vs 2000D